azdavis/azdavis.net/src/simple-js-game/index.md

 This step may seem a little arcane, but it's useful.
 We define a big function that we'll put everything into, then immediately call it.
-The fancy name for this "big function" is and _immediately-invoked functional expression_ or IIFE.
+The fancy name for this "big function" is an _immediately-invoked functional expression_, or IIFE.

 ```js
 // seal all the vars and functions into a contained scope.